kazhala/dotbare/README.md

 ### fstash

-View and manage your stash interactivly.
+View and manage your stash interactively.
 Pass `-p` flag for `pop`, otherwise by default, `stash apply` is used under the hood.
 Pass `-d` flag for deleting a stash.

 ![fstash demo](https://user-images.githubusercontent.com/43941510/82211351-119c9b00-9954-11ea-9579-66cd83b9ca8a.gif)